mcclaskey/batch_fslstats/README.md

 # batch_fslstats
 ### Get the mean value of a set of .nii files (using fslstats -M) and save the output to a .csv file
-batch_fslstats is a small set of functions that run fslstats and compile output to a csv file.
-Use this package if you have a set of .nii files and you need the mean value of each.
+batch_fslstats is a small set of functions that use fslstats to get mean values for a set of .nii files and compile output to a csv file.
+Can be run on a Mac, Linux, or PC.
 The scripts currently only run the fslstats command `fslstats -M`.
 [Read more about FSL here](https://fsl.fmrib.ox.ac.uk/fsl/docs/#/).
-These directions are optimized for a PC.

 These functions work very quickly and require minimal coding knowledge, but some limited familiarity with unix to do the initial setup.
-Setup can be time-consuming if you need to do the entire thing (FSL can take a long time to install), but once set up the scripts can process ~200 .nii files in 90 seconds.
+Setup can be time-consuming if you need to do the entire thing (FSL can take a long time to install), but once installed, the scripts can process ~200 .nii files in 90 seconds.
 Your mileage may vary depending on your machine's resources.

 > [!IMPORTANT]
 > FSL only works in a linux/unix environment.
-If you are on a PC then you need to install a WSL.
+If you have a PC then it will run inside a WSL.
 For the purposes of these directions, any mention of a "terminal window" or "command line" is referring to a unix or linux terminal and not a PC terminal.
 In other words if you are on a PC running WSL2 or Docker, open the linux terminal and run commmands there.

 # Instructions
 If this is your first time working with the scripts, first run through the setup instructions [here](https://github.com/mcclaskey/batch_fslstats/blob/iss3-update-documentation/README.md#setup).